Leadership

 Divisions Captains are assigned to one of the Administrative divisions; Workforce Development, Support Services, or Community Risk.
 These captains provide leadership and expert knowledge in these divisions and typically work Monday through Friday. |

-EMS Shift Captains
+EMS Field Training Officer Captains

-EMS Shift Captains provide essential leadership to the EMS Division and work a 24-hour on/48-hour off schedule. |
+EMS Field Training Officer Captains provide training to the 56-hour staff and precept personnel in new roles and work a 24-hour on/48-hour off schedule. |